jzhen3/ML-Project/README.md

            <p>linkge type is single, number of cluster from 10 to 200</p>
          </details>

 After comparing all different kinds of linkage types, we found out that ward minimized the sum of squared differences within all clusters.
-It is a variance-minimizing approach and provides clusters with the best result among all four types of linkage.
-Other types of linkage provide a small, even negative silhouette coefficient which indicates some movies are in the wrong cluster, so for the Hierarchical Clustering Algorithm, we choose ward linkage as the best solution.
+It is a variance-minimizing approach and provides clusters with the best result among all four linkage types.
+Other types of linkage provide a small, even negative silhouette coefficient which indicates some movies are in the wrong cluster.
+We choose ward linkage as the best solution for the Hierarchical Clustering Algorithm.

 ### Results Discussion for K-ProtoType: